 Thanks for the offer, but no thanks

 For relief and recovery, Indonesia’s government is relying on its own resources, its local organizations and its local charities.
-Following the humanitarian response to the September 2018, it has asked international aid organizations to leave.
+Following the humanitarian response to

 “There’s pushback against [foreigners] who come flooding in days or weeks later to take over the response.
 It’s about taking back power and saying local organizations have significant capacity.
 Natural disasters aren’t a new phenomenon for Indonesia, unfortunately. … They are well experienced in responding to natural disasters.”